levent91/instagram-scraper/README.md

 ### Apify residential proxies
 The Apify platform [provides residential proxies](https://apify.com/proxy?pricing=residential-ip#pricing) if you have a paid subscription.
 These proxies are provided only to be run within actors on the Apify platform, not externally.
 If you are interested in using residential proxies for this scraper, contact `support@apify.com` via email or in-app chat to get the proxies enabled (a small test is possible).

+### Custom proxies
+You can also use proxies from other providers in the custom proxies fields (`proxyUrls` in the JSON settings).

 ## Features
 Since Instagram has removed the option to load public data through its API, this actor should help replace this functionality.
 It allows you to scrape posts from a user's profile page, hashtag page, or place.
 When a link to an Instagram post is provided, it can scrape Instagram comments.